BrentIO/FireFly_Client/README.md

 You must also flash the SPIFFs, which contains assets for the provisioning server.
 The easiest way to flash the SPIFFs is using ESP8266 filesystem uploader from https://github.com/esp8266/arduino-esp8266fs-plugin.

 ## Installation from Release Package
-You can also install a pre-compiled version by downloading one of the <a href="./releases">releases</a>.
+You can also install a pre-compiled version by downloading one of the [releases](/releases).
 To flash the ESP8266, install ESPTool from https://github.com/espressif/esptool, if it is not already installed on your system.

 Flashing the bootloader and the SPIFFs can be done in a single command:
 ```python3 esptool.py --port {PORT} --baud 115200 write_flash 0x00000 {BOOTLOADER_FILE} 0x00200000 /{SPIFF_FILE}```